Unlisted investments in infrastructure for renewable energy

 - All investment mandates shall be subjected to review and monitoring for adherence to risk limits and mandate-specific investment rules and restrictions.

-- When considering an investment opportunity, we shall assess and make assumptions about power prices, relevant regulation, power production, remaining asset lifetime, operational expenses and other costs.
+- When considering an investment opportunity, the Fund shall assess and make assumptions about power prices, relevant regulation, power production, remaining asset lifetime, operational expenses and other costs.

 - All investments shall be subject to due diligence.
 The due diligence process shall include relevant risk assessments, such as market risk, liquidity risk, credit risk, counterparty risk, operational risk, legal risk, tax risk and technical risks.
 The process shall also include assessments of environmental, social and governance risk factors, including risks relating to management of various stakeholders affected by the investment.
 The process shall include an assessment of whether necessary systems and procedures are in place to manage the investment properly.
 The process and risk assessments must be documented.
 All investments shall be subject to formal approval.

-- The decision process for infrastructure investments shall be governed by job descriptions, investment mandates and committees.
+- The decision process for infrastructure investments shall be governed by job descriptions, investment mandates and the LG investment meeting.

-- All significant investments and transaction costs shall be considered by advisory boards and committees consisting of internal and external advisors.
+- All material investments and transaction costs shall be considered by the LG investment meeting and advisory boards consisting of internal and external advisors.

 Asset management solutions

-- We shall manage our unlisted infrastructure portfolio through three different asset management solutions:
+- The Fund shall manage the unlisted infrastructure portfolio through three different asset management solutions:

 (i) Joint venture assets managed by the joint venture partner.